 One of the most famous accounts of Arthur and his knights is Thomas Malory’s 15th century work, Le Morte d'Arthur, a compilation of tales about King Arthur, Guinevere, Lancelot, and the Knights of the Round Table, taken from both French and English sources.
 Here it is said Winchester Castle was Camelot.

-For hundreds of years, a round wooden tabletop has been displayed in the Great Hall at Winchester Castle.
+For hundreds of years, a round wooden tabletop has been displayed in the Great Hall at Winchester Castle in Hampshire.
 It is painted with the names of King Arthur and 24 knights, and shows their places around the table.
 In 1976 this round table was carbon-dated to around the turn of the 13th/14th century.
 It has hung in the Great Hall, Winchester since at least 1540, and possibly since as far back as 1348.
 It was almost certainly painted during the reign of Henry VIII in the early 1500s, as it has the Tudor rose at its centre and is thought to portray King Henry as Arthur on his throne, surrounded by the Knights of the Round Table.

 Whilst Winchester Castle was built in the late 11th century, it is interesting to note that in the 9th century, the town of Winchester was the ancient court and capital of King Alfred the Great, a great warrior famous for defeating the Danish invaders and a great statesman, law maker and wise leader.
 Coincidentally, these are all traits that the legendary Arthur was supposed to possess: a successful warrior leading his people against invaders and at the same time, a wise and gracious leader.